 If you file electronically, the IRS will assign you a personal identification number, or PIN, that acts as your signature.
 You will be prompted to enter the number in order to file your return.

-The penalty for filing late is 5 percent to 25 percent of your unpaid taxes, according to the IRS.
+The penalty for filing late is 5% to 25% of your unpaid taxes, according to the IRS.
 There is no penalty if you file late but are owed a refund.

 Getting a Big Refund

 You probably are hoping for a big refund.
-The majority of taxpayers got one in 2016, and the average amount was $3,120, according to IRS data.
 But getting a refund means you made a mistake with the number of withholdings you claimed on your W-4 form.
 When you do that, you let the IRS hold too much of your money during the year.